Edjonathan/jwt/README.md

 # jwt
-Exemples bv how to create and use JWT
+Examples of how to create and use JWT